Show services list

 Services

-Every patient in critical care will have a consultant who is responsible for their treatment.
+Every patient in critical care will have a consultant (specialist doctor) who is responsible for their treatment.
 The level of nursing care a patient in critical care needs will depend on their condition.
 Some patients will need a nurse to look after them at all times, and others may share a nurse with another patient.
 We continually assess our patient’s needs throughout the day to make sure they are given the most appropriate care.

 Outreach

-most critically ill patients to prevent their condition from worsening and to administer prompt treatment and refer the patient to the critical care unit if needed.
+The critical care outreach team (consisting of specialist nurses) also assist general ward staff in caring for their most seriously ill patients to prevent their condition from worsening and to administer prompt treatment.
+They can also refer the patient to the critical care unit if needed.
 The outreach team is also involved in reviewing patients who have been discharged from critical care to the ward, but who still need observation.

 Follow-up support service